 The following IFRS standards have been recently issued by the IASB.
-We are in the process of assessing the impact of these new standards on future consolidated financial statements.
+We have adopted these new standards on future consolidated financial statements.
 Pronouncements that are not applicable or where it has been determined do not have a significant impact to Columbia Care have been excluded herein.